ETIMC/Report/typst/sections/Sprint 1.typ

 Requirement 3 (Digital Audio Workstation) was introduced to further offload sound generation from the MCUs to an external Digital Audio Workstation (DAW), drawing inspiration from @chen_humming_2019, enabling greater flexibility in sound selection and ensuring high audio quality.
 Live by Ableton @ableton_ableton_2025 was chosen as the DAW of choice due to its robust MIDI handling, real-time performance capabilities, and wide adoption in both amateur and professional music production @noauthor_why_2024.
 Although this choice imposed a dependency on a separate computer, limiting the flexibility mentioned in requirement 2 (@table:usabilityRequirements), it was decided that the advantages in terms of sound choice and audio quality outweighed this limitation.

+The Host would act as the central connector in the system, interfacing between the Controllers and Live, ensuring smooth communication and coordination across all components (@fig:DeviceRelationsshipsSprint1).

 #figure(
   image("../images/sprint 1/DeviceRelationshipsSprint1.png", width: 42%),
   caption: [Diagram illustrating system relationships between devices.]
 ) <fig:DeviceRelationsshipsSprint1>

-The Host would act as the central connector in the system, interfacing between the Controllers and Live, ensuring smooth communication and coordination across all components (@fig:DeviceRelationsshipsSprint1).

 Requirement 4 (Wireless Connection) was defined, since there would be both a Host and multiple Controllers having to communicate.
 Among available wireless communication options, WiFi was selected for its lower end-to-end latency compared to alternatives like Bluetooth #cite(<sharrow_speed_2025>), ensuring that the system could transmit MIDI data rapidly enough as required by requirement 9 (Low latency).

 Furthermore, requirement 8 (Plug'N'Play) was included to facilitate usability requirement 6 (@table:usabilityRequirements), as the technical aspect of the product should be designed keeping this philosophy in mind.
 This consideration further informed the inclusion of requirement 7 (Low power consumption), emphasizing that the product should require no additional cables or chargers, functioning immediately upon turning it on.

-Both requirement 5 (NFC Reader) and requirement 6 (Display) were defined in correlation to requirement 4 and 11 (feedback and engaging, @table:usabilityRequirements).
-Requiring an NFC reader was inspired by retro gaming consoles as well as the NFC wooden blocks from #cite(<sabuncuoglu_tangible_2020>, form: "prose"), hopefully leading to the product feeling more tangible and interactive.
+Both requirement 5 (NFC Reader) and requirement 6 (Display) were defined in correlation to requirement 4 and 11 (Feedback and Engaging, @table:usabilityRequirements).
+Requiring an NFC reader for changing instruments was inspired by retro gaming consoles as well as the NFC wooden blocks from #cite(<sabuncuoglu_tangible_2020>, form: "prose"), hopefully leading to the product feeling more tangible and interactive.
 Adding a display would make it easy to show which instrument's sounds were in use and provide important feedback #cite(<norman_design_2013>, supplement: [ch.
 4]) to the user, which was deemed especially important by #cite(<chen_humming_2019>, form: "prose").

 Arguably the most important requirement was  requirement, 10 (Interactive sensors), as it formed the core interface, allowing users to actively experiment with music through the Controller.
 By incorporating an array of sensors, such as buttons and potentiometers, drawing inspiration from commercial music hardware @thomann_roland_2025 @native_instruments_native_2025 @teenage_engineering_teenage_2025, it would be ensured that the user's interactions with Controllers were captured and translated into music.
 This requirement was not only the foundation of the overall user experience, but also solidified the system's ability to deliver real-time musical interaction.